Lemoncode/webpack-by-sample/03 Environments/04 Production Configuration/README.md

 ![result with gzipped bundles](../../99%20Readme%20Resources/03%20Environments/04%20Production%20Configuration/result%20with%20gzipped%20bundles.png)

-> NOTE: `.map` files or `index.html` are not gzipping because they have low sizes and compression is not needed.
+> NOTE: `.map` files are not gzipping because they have low sizes and compression is not needed.

 > _minRatio: Only assets that compress better that this ratio are processed.
 Defaults to 0.8._